 A Better Alternative to Rankings Reports

 Ranking reports track a static list of queries.
 This doesn’t give you the whole picture since searchers use hundreds of variations of keywords (not to mention many rankings reports can provide skewed data due to personalization).
-Keylime Tools solves these issues by:
+Keylime Toolbox solves these issues by:

 - Getting ranking data directly from Google (so it’s averaged based on where searchers actually saw the site in search results)

 - Matching all variations of a query (including synonyms) so you can see the true picture.

 In the example below, the organization wants to track searches for “boats”.
 A ranking report would track simply that.
 Keylime Toolbox can track a categorized segment of boat-related queries, which reveals that the site appears for 1,067 boat-related queries (50 of them ranked at position 1), which account for .7% of total traffic for the site and the query that provides the most traffic is “speed boats”.

 Looking at average click through rates for that segment of queries, #1 ranking gets the highest click through (at 45%), the click through rate at positions 5 and 6 is basically the same (20%), but the click through drops off considerably at position 7.